PyGreSQL/PyGreSQL/docs/contents/pg/module.rst

 This function returns the decimal mark used by PyGreSQL to interpret PostgreSQL monetary values when converting them to decimal numbers.
 The default setting is ``'.'`` as a decimal point.
-This setting is not adapted automatically to the locale used by PostGreSQL, but you can use ``set_decimal()`` to set a different decimal mark manually.
+This setting is not adapted automatically to the locale used by PostGreSQL, but you can use :func:`set_decimal()` to set a different decimal mark manually.
 A return value of ``None`` means monetary values are not interpreted as decimal numbers, but returned as strings including the formatting and currency.